gabrielcedran/coding-puzzle/README.md

 After your scenario is done you just have to determine when it should be executed, so change any flow you want and return a instance of your new scenario.

 ##### Creating new Characters:
 Nowadays, there is only one option of character therefore it is automatically picked up and it wasn't necessary to create a scenario that would enable the user to choose between one option.
-If you want to add more options you have to create a scenario between menu and build profile use cases that enables the user to select which character he wants (see the section "(Creating new Scenarios)[https://github.com/gabrielcedran/coding-puzzle#creating-new-scenarios]").
+If you want to add more options you have to create a scenario between menu and build profile use cases that enables the user to select which character he wants (see the section (Creating new Scenarios)[https://github.com/gabrielcedran/coding-puzzle#creating-new-scenarios]).
 To create new profile, just follow these steps:
 1. Create a new class that extends the Character class
 2. Override the abstract method getDrawing (that prints the character's picture)
 3. Change the CharacterFactory to consider the new character (increase the nextInt function)